WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-10-AI-test-idea-generation-example.markdown

 I believe an individual writing that list would probably spend an hour or so coming up with it.
 Maybe faster.
 ChatGpt saved some typing time.

+Some of the ideas might not make sense.
+I have no idea about "_Version History Accuracy_" and whether that makes any sense at all with how the features work together.
+But if I was a member of the feature team, I imagine I would realize, quickly, if the idea had any merit or not.

 I tried the same against claim #2, which was for the visual refresh on the toolbar.
 The test ideas that ChatGpt generated for this were not